pigpigyyy/Yuescript/doc/docs/doc/README.md

 **Description:**

-Remove the Yuescript loader from the package loaders (searchers).
+Remove the YueScript loader from the package loaders (searchers).

 **Signature:**
 ```lua